entice/web/README.md

 To start:

 1. Install dependencies with `mix deps.get`
+2. Seed the database with `mix ecto.migrate Entice.Web.Repo`
-2. Start server with `mix phoenix.start`
+3. Start server with `mix phoenix.start`